kenfox/csirt-hackathon-flask/README.md

-# flask-example
+# csirt-hackathon-flask-app

 A minimal web app developed with [Flask](http://flask.pocoo.org/) framework.
+This app is developed by [XD-DENG](https://github.com/XD-DENG).

-The main purpose is to introduce how to implement the essential elements in web application with Flask, including
+This web app contains the following essential elements of a web application:

 - URL Building